 Conventional methods such as Bull Rigging or Jacking & Sliding plus the prep & clean-up work can cost the client valuable production time.
 A lift made with the Counter-Balance Beam takes relatively no longer than it would have had direct crane access been available.
 When “Time is Money” the Beam is the answer.

-“Potential Risk Exposure”, a term known all too well to Owners, Managers and Safety Professionals, is drastically reduced when the counter-balance crane beam is the answer.
+“Potential Risk Exposure”, a term known all too well to Owners, Managers and Safety Professionals, is drastically reduced when the Beam is the answer.
 The beam requires significantly fewer man-hours and can help personnel work in awkward positions or in locations where there is a higher risk of an incident.

 Maxim Crane’s belief of “Whatever It Takes” drives at the core of its Counter-Balance Beam.
 Rigging ports can be fitted with trunions or structural beams and lift bails to accommodate rigging to most any size or shape of lift.
 Swivel links can be used should the lift require rotation.
 By the nature of its design, project specific modifications are virtually limitless.
 Future plans call for fitting the Beam with the ability to reach its goal from elevations above the target’s location.